ricardoom/dominotrono/content/custom/wd.md

 {{< section_wrapper class="details-grid" >}}
     {{< section_header level="2" text="Native Bound Unbound" >}}
     {{< copy_wrapper class="details-grid__twentyWords copy-block__left" >}}
-    My initial investigations began by working with the logo designer's color recommendations.
+   My initial investigations for the Native Bound Unbound project began by working with the logo designer's color recommendations.
 I built out the color set and expanded the possible use cases for the logos.
 The color themes inherent to the logos were helpful, but I needed to create a more versatile and sturdy design system.
 To do this, I had to broaden the range of colors and typography to accommodate different scenarios.
 We needed to account for body copy, several different headline levels, and various potential typographic contexts.
     {{< /copy_wrapper>}}